 Method #4.
 Update Generic USB Hub Drivers

-To fix issues like “the last USB device you connected to this computer malfunctioned” you can simply update your device’s Generic USB Hub Drivers.
+To fix issues like “the last USB device you connected to this computer malfunctioned”, you can simply update your device’s Generic USB Hub Drivers.
 This can be done either by using third-party tools or directly from the Device Manager.
+It is a helpful method to fix NVIDIA GeForce Experience Error Code 0x0003 as well.
 If you don’t know how to update USB drivers Windows 10, then you can follow the steps mentioned below.

 - First of all, open Device Manager.